MatthewKonobri/Godot_Tile_to_Gridmap/README.md

 To set it up the Tile to Grid node will need an assigned tile set resource just like a regular Tile Map Layer.
 The resource will need 3 custom data fields and won't function without them:

-- MeshName (string)
+- Name (string)
-	The name of the mesh file that will be associated with an individual tile.
+	The base name for the terrain type meshes that will be associated with an individual tile.
-- Rotation (int)
+- Height (int)
-	Used for meshes that can be rotated.
+	Used to proirtize a terrain types when placed next to each other (Higher values get placed instead of lower values)
-- Scene (Object)
+- Exclude (string)
-	A reference when you want to place more than just a mesh in the grid.
+	Used to skip indivual tiles when placing terrain type. (exaple: skip the top center tiles of cliffs if you want to place other terrains there at a higher elevation)

 ![](https://raw.githubusercontent.com/MatthewKonobri/Godot_Tile_to_Gridmap/refs/heads/master/screenshots/Godot_v4.4-beta3_win64_5YABKNQHVM.png)